arangodb/arangodb/Documentation/Books/HTTP/Agency/README.md

 ]
 ```

-While the first transaction consists of a single read access to the key-value-store thus strechting the meaning of the word transaction, the second bracket actually hold two disjunct read accesses, which have been joined within zero-time, i.e. without a write access in between.
+While the first transaction consists of a single read access to the key-value-store thus stretching the meaning of the word transaction, the second bracket actually hold two disjunct read accesses, which have been joined within zero-time, i.e. without a write access in between.
 That is to say that `"/d"` cannot have changed before `"/a/b"` had been acquired.

 Let's try to fetch a value from the key-value-store, which does not exist: